vaibhavsagar/resume/resume.md

 ### Agile Digital ###

-As a *Junior Software Developer* (April--September 2014), I developed applications using Agile processes with technologies including Javascript (AngularJS+jQuery), Objective-C, and Scala (Play2).
+As a *Junior Software Developer* (April--September 2014), I developed applications using Agile processes with technologies including JavaScript (AngularJS+jQuery), Objective-C, and Scala (Play2).

 ### CSIRO ###